lizaodawn/IMMARKUS-wiki-clone/05-Annotating-Images.md

 2. When you have finished drawing, you will be asked to add a tag.
 Choose "Add Tag" and you can [create entities and properties](https://github.com/rsimon/immarkus/wiki/05-Annotating-Images#creating-entities-and-properties-in-annotation-mode).

-# Creating Entities and Properties in Annotation Mode
+# Adding Entities and Properties to Image Selections

-To create entities and properties in the Annotation Mode, follow the steps below.
+To create/add entities and properties in the Annotation Mode, follow the steps below.
 * You can also create and view entities and properties in the [data model mode](https://github.com/rsimon/immarkus/wiki/04-Designing-a-Data-Model).

 1. In the Image Gallery click a subfolder containing the images with which you want to work.
 (To locate the Image Gallery, see **Figure 6** in [The Interface](https://github.com/rsimon/immarkus/wiki/03-The-Interface)) This opens the images in the folder.